ANIMAL FACTS - Giraffe

 A very long neck allows giraffes to reach all the leaves that the smaller browsing animals cannot.
 In fact, the only competition giraffes have for food is the elephant which can use its trunk to reach branches, or simply push the tree over!
 Giraffes are selective browsers feeding mainly from varieties of Acacia and Combretum plant species.
 From time to time, they are seen eating vines, herbs or even chewing on bones for extra minerals.
 They spend a whopping 16-20 hours-per-day browsing.
 Giraffes have a prehensile tongue which they use like fingers by curling it around the leaves to pluck them easily from the branch.
 Their tongue is very long– growing up to 40cm in length!

-He was born in 2007, and came to Australia Zoo in May 2009, all the way from Auckland Zoo in New Zealand.
+Forrest was born in 2007, and came to Australia Zoo in May 2009, all the way from Auckland Zoo in New Zealand.
 Although he stands much taller than the females, it is likely he still has a bit of growing to do.
-He could get tall and could potentially weigh as much as 1900kg when fully grown!
+He could get taller and could potentially weigh as much as 1900kg when fully grown!

-Heavily pregnant Penny is due to give birth to her first baby in August!
+Penny is a proud first-time mum to baby Lily, born in August 2014!
 Penny was the first giraffe ever to call Australia Zoo her home and she is also the first ever giraffe to live in Queensland.
 As if she needed anything else to make her special...

 Penny is a cheeky character, and if any of our giraffes are up to mischief - you can almost guarantee it will be Penny!
 She likes to be first for training and first to eat, but unfortunately missed out on being first to give birth in our giraffe herd.

-Next time you're visiting the Africa exhibit, keep your eye out for Penny by looking for a butterfly-shaped pattern on her chest.
-We’re expecting her first baby in August, so you may just see her little one next time you are here too!
+Next time you're visiting the Africa exhibit, keep your eye out for Penny by looking for a butterfly-shaped pattern on her chest – and don’t forget to look out for her beautiful daughter, Lily, who can be seen hanging around with sisters Skye and Tulip.

 After arriving from Monarto Zoo in South Australia in 2009, Rosie quickly warmed to keepers and is easily the most confident female giraffe.
 She loves her food and enjoys interacting with guests during the encounter, where they are of course...feeding her!

-Recognisable by her pale appearance and pastel orange spots, mother-to-be Sally is shy but sweet in nature.
+Recognisable by her pale appearance and pastel orange spots, Sally is shy but sweet in nature.
+Sally is also a mother-of-one to Tulip, born here at Australia Zoo in July 2014.

 While giraffe can often be bossy around feeding time, keepers observe Sally letting the other giraffe go first.
-Sally is happy to wait her turn for food, and has excellent manners to pass on to her calf when it is born!
+Sally is happy to wait her turn for food, and has excellent manners to pass on to her daughter.